JakubMelka/jakubmelka.github.io/index.md

 ---
-title: About PDF4QT
+title: About
 feature_text: |
   # <font face="Sans Serif">PDF4QT</font>
   <font face="Sans Serif">Unleash the power of PDF4QT: Your go-to open source PDF editor powered by the Qt framework.
 With a robust C++ library, intuitive PDF viewing/editing applications, and a handy command-line tool, PDF4QT streamlines your PDF interactions.
 Try it today.</font>
 feature_image: "assets/main.png"
-excerpt: "PDF4QT is an open source PDF editor for Windows/Linux. "
+excerpt: "PDF4QT is an open source PDF editor for Windows/Linux.
+This modern solution offers an unparalleled experience for viewing, editing, and rendering PDF documents."
 ---

 Experience the power of PDF4QT: An open-source PDF editor designed for both Windows and Linux.
 This **modern solution** offers an unparalleled experience for viewing, editing, and rendering PDF documents for all users, as well as developers.
 Developers have access to a robust **C++ library** and a practical **command line tool** for seamless script integration.
 Regular users can enjoy our **four applications** packed with a wealth of features.
 The PDF4QT project is proudly hosted on [Github](https://github.com/JakubMelka/PDF4QT) and operates under the **LGPLv3** license.
 Discover the future of PDF interaction with PDF4QT today.